zqgmzq/aowow/README.md

 #### Highly Recommended
-+ setting the following configuration values on your TrintyCore server will greatly increase the accuracy of spawn points
++ setting the following configuration values on your AzerothCore (or TrinityCore) server will greatly increase the accuracy of spawn points
   > Calculate.Creature.Zone.Area.Data = 1
   > Calculate.Gameoject.Zone.Area.Data = 1